-For the primary outcome, the link function will be the identity link (i.e. linear regression) and standard errors will be estimated using a jackknife variance estimate, which has been demonstrated in simulation studies to maintain the size of the test.
-(56)
+For the primary outcome, the link function will be the identity link (i.e. linear regression) and standard errors will be estimated using robust variance method, to ensure that deviations from the model's assumption such as non-linear relationship between exposure and outcome as well as over/under dispersion of data are adjusted for to provide meaningful precision estimates.
+(69)

 A secondary analysis will adjust for pre-specified baseline factors associated with poor psychological outcome (e.g. sedation) and ability to resource and deliver the intervention (e.g. size of critical care unit, teaching status) at both patient and site level.
-Results of the GLMMs will be reported as differences in means, 95% confidence intervals and p-values.
+Results of the GLMMs will be reported as differences in means, 95% confidence intervals (CIs) and p-values.

-Analyses of secondary outcomes will be conducted using GLMMs, with the identity link (i.e. linear regression) for continuous secondary outcomes, reported as differences in means, and the logit link (i.e. logistic regression) for binary secondary outcomes, reported as odds ratios.
+Analyses of secondary outcomes will be conducted using GLMMs, with the identity link (i.e. linear regression) for continuous secondary outcomes, reported as differences in means with 95% CI and the logit link (i.e. logistic regression) for binary secondary outcomes, reported as odds ratios with 95% CI.